DJMare/express_returnDataBasedOnUrl/README.md

 # returnDataBasedOnUrl
-an Express web application that returns data from the database based on the route provided in the URL.
+An Express web application that returns data from the database based on the route provided in the URL.

 Install mySQL: https://dev.mysql.com/downloads/installer/